marudhupandiyang/react-csv-to-table/README.md

 ## React CSV to HTML Table

 CSV is the simplest form of storing a tabular data.
 Each record consists of one or more fields, separated by commas.
 The use of the comma as a field separator is the source of the name for this file format.
 React csv to html table is a simple reactjs library that takes CSV file content as input and renders a simple HTML table.

-Supports React >= v15.6.2
+Supports React >= v16.8.6 (Use older version of this library to support React v15)

 Blog post http://marudhupandiyang.in/react-csv-to-html-table/